-Professor Cohn is also the chair of the Russian, Central, and Eastern European Studies concentration (RCEES).
+Professor Cohn is also the chair of the Russian, Central European, and Eurasian Studies concentration (RCEES).
 He travels frequently to Eastern Europe and the former Soviet Union and is always happy to work with students on independent research projects related to the region.

 Education and Degrees